dyakonoff/cuba-validation/README.md

 }
 ```

-We can see that email is bad-formed and a phone number doesn't follow the requirements.
-So, let's run the command _(don't forget to set your own access token as it shown [here](rest-commands.md))._
+We can see that email is bad-formed and the phone number doesn't follow the requirements.
+So, after running the next command _(don't forget to set your own access token as it shown [here](rest-commands.md))._ We are getting expected error message in the format described in the [later section](#validation-errors-in-rest):

 ```bash
 $ http --json POST localhost:8080/app/rest/v2/entities/orderman\$Customer 'Authorization:Bearer 819fe70b-7881-43ca-98ef-b5749f417f49'  @rest/customer_john_smith.json